AIM Grantees

-Through the AIM Grant Program Coalitions & Collaboratives, Inc. funds organizations across the country with a focus on programs and projects that increase communities’ ability to overcome barriers to successful community wildfire mitigation.
+Through the AIM Grant Program Coalitions & Collaboratives funds organizations across the country with a focus on programs and projects that increase communities’ ability to overcome barriers to successful community wildfire mitigation.
 Below is a list of partners COCO has been fortunate to fund through AIM.

 Preserving and protecting lives and property from the adverse effects of fires or exposure to dangerous conditions, to provide a high level of quality care for medical emergencies, and to protect our citizens through proactive education, prevention, and response.